About independent schools

 1. Are there high-quality and committed teachers?

 Next to our students, Harbor's faculty is our most precious asset, and there is a strong commitment to continue hiring the most capable teachers and mentors.
 At every level, PreK 3 through eighth grade, teachers are committed to the school and their roles.
-Many of our full-time teaching faculty members, either have master's degrees in their field or are currently working toward earning their master's.
+The majority of our full-time teaching faculty members either have master's degrees in their field or are currently working toward earning their master's.
 While state certification is not required to teach in an independent school, nearly all of Harbor's teachers are certified in their fields.
-One hundred percent of our faculty is involved in our comprehensive professional development program, which means they are constantly striving towards improving their knowledge, adding to their skills, or enhancing their pedagogy.
-Most importantly, our faculty is especially strong in understanding children and knowing how our students learn best.
+One hundred percent of our faculty is involved in our comprehensive professional development program, which means they are constantly improving their knowledge, adding to their skills, and enhancing their pedagogy.
+Most important, our faculty is especially strong in understanding children and knowing how our students learn best.

 Teachers at Harbor Country Day School all receive one-year employment contracts, rather than earning tenure in a public school system.
 Each teacher is evaluated on a regular basis and must show concrete signs of consistency and improvement annually.
 This ensures that our teachers never rest on their fine reputation, but rather are constantly working to develop themselves professionally.